atmtools/arts/doc/arts/guide.user.surface_field.rst

 ^^^^^^^^^^^^^^^^^^^^^

 This operator (:class:`~pyarts.arts.NumericBinaryOperator`) represents that the surface property is purely a function of latitude and longitude.
-The operator takes three arguments and returns a float.
+The operator takes two arguments and returns a float.
-Extraopolation rules are not relevant for this data type as it is a function.
+Extrapolation rules are not relevant for this data type as it is a function.

 .. tip::

   Any kind of python function-like object can be used as a :class:`~pyarts.arts.NumericBinaryOperator`.
-It must simply takes three floats and return another float.
+It must simply take two floats and return another float.
   If you want to pass in a custom class all you need is to define ``__call__(self, lat, lon)`` for it.

 .. _HITRAN: https://hitran.org/